EXCLUSIVE-U.S. apparel watchdog probes Jockey's Indian partner after human rights abuse allegations

 The Council on Ethics told Reuters it had accepted Page's request for a meeting, and that it would likely need to conduct another investigation to assess whether its recommendation on Page should change.

-(Reporting by Sachin Ravikumar and Chandini Monnappa in Bengaluru; Editing by Nivedita Bhattacharjee, Euan Rocha and Christopher Cushing)
+(Reporting by Sachin Ravikumar and Chandini Monnappa in Bengaluru; Editing by Nivedita Bhattacharjee, Euan Rocha, Christopher Cushing and Jan Harvey)

 ((Chandini.M@thomsonreuters.com;))